-Single trip travel insurance covers you for one holiday trip, or a trip abroad.
-It may be a cheaper option than annual travel insurance (multi-trip travel insurance) if you don't take many trips during the year.
+Single trip travel insurance covers you for one trip with a specified start and end date.
+It may be a cheaper option than annual travel insurance (also known as multi trip travel insurance) if you don't take many trips during the year.

-If you do plan to go abroad several times a year, you may be better off with annual travel insurance.
+If you plan to go abroad several times a year for normal activity holidays, you may find that annual travel insurance offers better value.

-- generally cheaper – if you don't plan to go anywhere else in the next year
+Cheaper - if you don't plan to go anywhere else in the next year.

-- more specific – if the nature of your trip and your journeys vary considerably with specific requirements such as risky sports or more risky destinations, getting annual travel insurance may get too expensive. (e.g One trip to Africa and another trip to go skiing might not be covered under the same policy.)
+More specific - if the nature of your trip and your journeys vary considerably with specific requirements such as, risky sports or more risky destinations, getting annual travel insurance may get too expensive.
+One trip to Africa and another trip to go skiing might not be covered under the same policy, for example.

 Single trip policies can cover illness and injury, holiday cancellation, loss of baggage, theft, emergency repatriation, public liability and personal accidents.